Growing the garden

 Nicholas Guntrip-Hook

 Hardy Tradescantia aren't nearly as well know as the houseplant variety.
-David Simpson wants to change that and has provided some beautiful cultivars from his National Collection of Tradescantia Andersoniana Group and Tradescantia virginiana.
+David Simpson wants to change that and provided some beautiful cultivars from his National Collection of Tradescantia Andersoniana Group and Tradescantia virginiana.
 View a list of plants in David's Tradescantia National Collection.

-Thalictrum petaloideum ‘Ghent Ebony’ is another key plant in the garden and a newer cultivar, bred by the Thalictrum expert Sandrine Delabroye, with fern-like deep purple, almost black foliage and contrasting white flowers.
+Thalictrum petaloideum ‘Ghent Ebony’ was another key plant in the garden and a newer cultivar, bred by the Thalictrum expert Sandrine Delabroye, with fern-like deep purple, almost black foliage and contrasting white flowers.
 It's one of many favourites looked after by Nicholas Guntrip-Hook in his Collection.
 View a list of plants in Nicholas's Thalictrum National Collection.

 Barry With Rubus